 Caltech will estimate your family's ability to contribute to your education expenses on a yearly basis, based on the financial and household information you provide in your financial aid application.
 The information is analyzed using the Department of Education's Federal Methodology formula and a nationally-accepted Institutional Methodology formula.

-The needs analysis formula takes into account many factors, including:
+The need analysis formula takes into account many factors, including:

 - Family income

 - Family assets (not including retirement assets or the value of your primary residence)